MissVeronica/um-format-form-content/README.md

 7. Version 1.5.0 Addition of HTML file selection dropdown which replaces file name in the shortcode now only <code>[format_form_content]</code> is required
 8. Version 2.0.0 UM extensions setting.
 Read updated readme file for changes.
 Replace the Profile page shortcode <code>[select_um_shortcode]</code> with UM default shortcode for the Profile Form.
 9. Version 2.0.1 Code improvement for detecting empty lines.
+10. Version 2.0.2 New solution for detection of empty lines.

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button